Speech Therapy

 Preschool, Pre-K & K

 Young children learn best through connection, play, and meaningful interactions.
 Our therapy takes a whole-child approach, focusing on building relationships that naturally support language and communication.
 Sessions target key language skills like vocabulary, storytelling, sequencing, and grammar—helping children express themselves with confidence.
 Using a developmental approach, including DIR Floortime techniques, we emphasize emotional and social growth as the foundation for strong communication skills.
-By creating a supportive and engaging environment, we help children build the language they need to share their thoughts, ideas, stories, and imagination with the world.
+By creating a supportive and engaging environment, we help children build the language they need to share and express their thoughts, ideas, stories, and imagination with the world.

 Building Lifelong Language Skills